mneedham/superfast-batch-importer/readme.md

 You provide one **tab separated** csv file for nodes and one for relationships (optionally more for indexes)

-Example data for the files is a small family network
+Example data for the files is provided in the `sample` directory.
+Test the importer using:

+`import.sh -db-directory test.db -nodes sample/nodes.csv -rels sample/rels.csv`

 ## File format